AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Should I Buy First, a Car or Insurance?

 Don’t make a quick decision.
 Instead, do your research.
-Here are the basic pros and cons of dealer insurance.
+Here are the basic pros and cons of buying insurance through one your dealership’s partners:

-• Pros: Getting dealership insurance is convenient, saves time, and could get you a discount on the car itself.
+• Everything is handled in one place, so it’s convenient, saves time, and could get you a discount on the car itself.

 Information Your Insurance Agent Will Need